Guangfo line

-The Guangfo line or Guangfo Metro is a intercity metro line in China that connects the cities of Foshan and Guangzhou in Guangdong province.
+The Guangfo line or Guangfo Metro or Foshan Metro Line 1 is an intercity metro line in China that connects the cities of Foshan and Guangzhou in Guangdong province.
 As of December 2018, the line is 39.6 km long and has 25 stations, all underground.
+Guangfo Line is the first intercity metro line in China that span two cities: Guangzhou and Foshan, and has become a "golden corridor" for the integrated development of the Guangdong-Hong Kong-Macao Greater Bay Area.